elnabo/json2object/README.md

 Incorrect json files or mismatched between the object and the json will yield warnings or exceptions, with information on the position of the problematic parts.

+Errors yielded during the initialization are stored in an array `warnings:Array<Error>` for that reason no `warnings` variable can be defined in a object tagged with the `@:build` meta.

 ## Installation

 ```